Oleg Khorzhan: 2018 arrest and imprisonment

 On 2 June 2018, Khorzhan held a rally in Tiraspol, at which, a number of attendees were detained by police.
 Later that day in the evening, Khorzhan went to the city's internal affairs building to meet with the director and vouch for the detainees' release.
 Police officers blocked him from entering the building and a physical altercation reportedly took place.
 Khorzhan wrote a statement to the police afterwards, denouncing the police's actions as a disproportionate use of force and a violation of his rights as a member of the Supreme Council.
 In turn, on the recommendation of head prosecutor Anatoly Guretsky, Khorzhan was stripped of his parliamentary immunity and arrested on 6 June 2018.
 Several other party members had been arrested by authorities prior to Khorzhan, including his wife, his son, and Tiraspol City Council deputy Alexander Samoniy.
 Khorzhan's arrest was immediately met with condemnation from members of the UPC–CPSU, who denounced his detention as illegal and politically motivated.

 On 3 November 2018, the Supreme Court of Transnistria found Khorzan guilty of assaulting law enforcement and sentenced him to four and a half years in prison.
 He was also ordered to pay a hefty fine.
 Moldovan President Igor Dodon expressed his disagreement with the ruling and urged the Moldovan prosecutor's office to respond, but no action was taken by the latter.

 Khorzhan was released from prison on 6 December 2022 after serving the entirety of his sentence.

+Assassination

+On the night of 16 July 2023, Khorzhan was found dead in his own office, having apparently been murdered.
+The cause of death was reported as multiple stab wounds, with unverified reports emerging that Khorzhan had also been shot.
+Khorzhan's body was discovered by his wife lying next to an empty safe.

+Investigation

+The leader of the Civil Congress, Mark Tkachuk, wrote about Khorzhan's murder on social media.
+CPRF leader Gennady Zyuganov demanded an investigation into Khorzhan's murder.
+There have been no arrests linked to the murder.

 Personal life

-Khorzhan is married and has two sons.
+Khorzhan was married and had two sons.